 News gradually spread of Sue Coppard's Land Army, and other organic farms got in touch, all keen to offer their hospitality in exchange for help from willing volunteers.

 Today, WWOOF stands for World Wide Opportunities on Organic Farms as it has spread with travellers across the globe.
 There are now an estimated 100,000 WWOOFers and 15,000 hosts in 105 countries around the world.

 WWOOF UK became a charity in 2008.
-With well over 560 hosts in the UK and membership rising sharply year on year, it can't be long before the verb 'to wwoof' makes it into the Oxford English Dictionary.
+With around 650 hosts in the UK and membership rising every year, it can't be long before the verb 'to wwoof' makes it into the Oxford English Dictionary.